ASTM D5893

 The standard exists because building-envelope sealant criteria (most notably ASTM C920) do not address the unique demands of pavement joints — wide thermal swings, repeated wheel loading, water and de-icer exposure, and bond to freshly sawn concrete.
 D5893 fills that gap for cold-applied silicone, while ASTM D6690 covers the hot-applied rubberized-asphalt counterpart.

 Why D5893 matters: Specifying "silicone joint sealant" without a D5893 reference invites substitution of building-grade products that are not qualified for PCC pavement service.
-State DOT specs nearly always cite D5893 explicitly, often pinned to either Type I (low-modulus, non-self-leveling) or Type II (low-modulus, self-leveling) by application.
+State DOT specs nearly always cite D5893 explicitly, often pinned to either Type NS (low-modulus, non-sag) or Type SL (low-modulus, self-leveling) by application.

 For a buyer-decision walkthrough that compares D5893 to hot-applied D6690 and preformed compression seals, see the Highway & Pavement Joint Sealant Guide.
 This page is the standards reference for D5893 itself.